Aaron Fletcher: Seattle Mariners

 On July 31, 2019, the Nationals traded Fletcher, Taylor Guilbeau, and Elvis Alvarado to the Seattle Mariners in exchange for Roenis Elías and Hunter Strickland.
 He was assigned to the Arkansas Travelers, compiling a 3.46 ERA over 13 innings.
 Fletcher played for the Peoria Javelinas of the Arizona Fall League following the 2019 season, and was named a Fall League All-Star.

 Fletcher had his contract selected to the active roster on August 21, 2020.
 He made his major league debut the next day, throwing a scoreless inning in relief against the Texas Rangers.
 In 2020, he pitched 4.1 innings for the Mariners.
+In 2021, Fletcher made 4 appearances for Seattle, struggling to a 12.27 ERA with 2 strikeouts.
+He spent the majority of the year with Triple-A Tacoma Rainiers, making 39 appearances and registering 4-0 record and 3.47 ERA with 45 strikeouts in 49.1 innings pitched.